a-chol/qmk_firmware/docs/feature_joystick.md

 The keyboard can be made to be recognized as a joystick HID device by the Operating System.

-This is enable by adding in your rule.mk :
+This is enabled by adding the following to `rules.mk`

 ```
 JOYSTICK_ENABLE = yes